deepankarpant15/BanterBox/README.md

 # BanterBox

-A real-time chat application built with Node.js, Express, Socket.IO, and MongoDB.
+A real-time room based chat application built with Node.js, Express, Socket.IO, and MongoDB.
 This application allows users to join different chat rooms and communicate instantly.

 ## Features